 What evidence from your lesson will showcase student learning?

 Everything might not go exactly as planned, which is the critical component of post-observation conference time.
-Reflect, determine next instructional steps, and away you go!
+Reflect, determine the next instructional steps, and away you go!